Mariusthvdb/custom_local_icons/README.md

 - Your SVG contains embedded JavaScript or event handlers
 - Remove these elements from your SVG file

-> Invalid or unsupported icons may appear in the icon list but will not render; a warning is logged in the browser console.
+> Invalid or unsupported icons may appear in the backend icon /list but will not render in the frontend icon picker or view; a warning is logged in the browser console.
 <img width="435" height="47" alt="icon with spaces in name" src="https://github.com/user-attachments/assets/efd3226f-c7dd-42b4-bb16-842d43afcf27" />

+In other words:
+> The icon list reflects filesystem discovery and may include icons that fail validation or rendering at runtime.

+## 🔧 Design notes
+This system intentionally separates:
+* discovery (backend)
+* rendering (frontend)
+* validation (runtime best-effort)
+This avoids blocking icons from appearing while still protecting rendering stability.

 ## 🤝 Contributing